Technology

 Nuclear-Pores as references

-Publication: Thevathasan et al. Nature Methods 2019
+Publication: Thevathasan et al. Nature methods 2019

 The nuclear pore complex (NPC) is a large protein complex that forms channels through the nuclear envelope, allowing selective transport of molecules between the nucleus and cytoplasm.
 Recent advances in super-resolution microscopy have enabled imaging the NPC structure with nanometer precision.